Efficient Rare-Event Simulation for Random Geometric Graphs via Importance Sampling: Simulation Results

-\begin{experiment} Our final objective is to compare the methods for Example~\ref{expl:deg} by estimating the probability that the maximum degree of the graph does not exceed a given threshold $\ell$.
-For this, we set $W = [0, 20]^2$ and vary both the intensity $\kappa$ and the threshold $\ell$.
-For our importance sampling, we fix the grid size to be $200 \times 200$.
-Here, we again observe that the relative variance of the importance sampling estimator $\wt Y$ is significantly smaller than that of the conditional Monte Carlo estimator $\wh Y$, see Table~\ref{tab:relVar_exper_3}.
+\normalfont In this numerical study, we compare the methods for Example~\ref{expl:mcs}.
+Specifically, we estimate the probability that the maximum clique size of the graph does not exceed $\ell + 1$.
+We fix $W = [0, 10]^2$, $\ell = 1$ (i.e., the graph is triangle-free), and vary the intensity $\kappa$, with the grid size fixed at $200 \times 200$.
+Table~\ref{tab:relVar_exper_5} shows that the importance sampling estimator $\wt Y$ again achieves substantially smaller relative variance than the conditional Monte Carlo estimator $\wh Y$. \end{experiment}